The following 3 pro practicing tips playing piccolo – learn play piccolo the professional way

 The just intonation however, the one used when playing in an orchestra or chamber group, is based on a harmonic series generated by acoustic waves that result stable and pure in one key and are perceived as consonant to the human ear.

 Practically, this means that the player has to adjust the equal scale (100 cents per semi-tone) more than the well-tempered scale of the piano (which is only a compromise as explained earlier).
-Actually we have to adjust to a scale of just intonation, generated by the root tone of the key.
-So the player has to play each note of the scale some cents higher or lower than equal temperament.
-This is based on the note’s function in the scale.
+Actually, we have to adjust to a scale of just intonation, generated by the root tone of the key.
+Thus, the player has to play each note of the scale some cents higher or lower than equal temperament.
+Above all other things, a sound’s intonation is based on the note’s function in the scale.

 functional harmony – 3 pro practicing tips playing piccolo

 enriches the player’s practice and phrasing.
 Never should he in fact play without a musical idea in his head.
-With regular practice and growing awareness, musical expression will be based on pitch and function and will result more natural and convincing.
+Therefore, with regular practice and growing awareness, musical expression will be based on pitch and function and will result more natural and convincing.

 Even though the electronic chromatic tuner is of help in the above mentioned situations, especially in practice, what we really should learn is sound and muscular memory.